heewa/bento/README.md

   auto-start: true
 ```

 After changing the file, reload the service configuration without restarting with: `bento reload`.
-If you're having trouble getting a service right, try running it as a temp service (`bento run --args cmd -- cmd-args`), then get a yaml config for it with `bento list -l` (long list).
+If you're having trouble getting a service right, try running it as a temp service (`bento run-once --args cmd -- cmd-args`), then get a yaml config for it with `bento list -l` (long list).

 #### Service Configuration Options